NSO-developer/nso-gitbook/administration/management/high-availability.md

 ```

 {% hint style="info" %}
 GoBGP must be installed separately.
-The gobgp and gobgpd binaries must be found in paths specified by the `$PATH` environment variable.
-For System Install, NSO reads `$PATH` in the systemd init script `/etc/init.d/ncs`.
+The `gobgp` and `gobgpd` binaries must be found in paths specified by the `$PATH` environment variable.
+For system install, NSO reads `$PATH` in the init script /etc/init.d/ncs.
 Since tailf-hcc 6.0.2, the path to gobgp/gobgpd is no longer possible to specify from the configuration data leaf `/hcc/bgp/node/gobgp-bin-dir`.
 The leaf has been removed from the tailf-hcc/src/yang/tailf-hcc.yang module.

 Upgrades: If BGP is enabled and the gobgp or gobgpd binaries are not found, the tailf-hcc package will fail to load.
 The user must then install GoBGP and invoke the `packages reload` action or restart NSO with `NCS_RELOAD_PACKAGES=true /etc/init.d/ncs restart`.
 {% endhint %}

 #### **Configuration**